Select a range of colors

 Shows white for completely selected pixels, gray for partially selected ones, and black for unselected ones.

 Shows the original image for selected pixels, and black for unselected ones.
 This option is good for bright images.

 Shows the original image for selected pixels, and white for unselected ones.
 This option is good for dark images.

 If you see the message “No pixels are more than 50% selected,” the selection border will not be visible.
 You may have picked a color choice from the Select menu, such as Reds, when the image didn’t contain any red hues with high enough saturation.

-The Color Range selections command now saves Skin Tones selections as a preset.
-It can also save the setting for the Detect Faces option when Skin Tones or Sampled Colors are selected.
+The Color Range selections command saves Skin Tones selections as a preset.
+It can also save the setting for the Detect Faces option when you select Skin Tones or Sampled Colors.

 To save Skin Tones settings as a preset: